Welcome to the Financial Aid & Veteran Services Office Information Pages

 There are five types of financial aid:

-Grants and scholarships are assistance you don't have to pay back.
+Grants and scholarships are financial assistance that you don't have to pay back.
 Federal Work-Study allows you to work and earn money to help pay for school.
 Loans are borrowed money that you must repay with interest.
 The Federal Student Guide provides greater detail on Federal Student Aid.

 If you are a veteran, you may be entitled to financial aid benefits offered through The Veterans' Administration.
 The Financial Aid and Veteran Services office provides advisory services relating to such benefits and periods of earned entitlement.

 The office emphasizes "part of the means" because you and your family must make maximum efforts to assist in meeting college expenses.
-The Financial Aid Office is able to bridge only a portion of the financial gap that may exist between the cost of your education and the money available to you from family, job earnings, savings and other resources.
+The Financial Aid office is able to bridge only a portion of the financial gap that may exist between the cost of your education and the money available to you from family, job earnings, savings and other resources.
 The College participates in, or administers, all major federal and state grant and loan programs.
-Our goal is to help students pay for their direct educational costs, such as tuition, books & supplies and transportation.
+Our goal is to help students pay for their direct educational costs, such as tuition, books, supplies and transportation.